 Further, we’ll tell our customers that they can continue to receive our “expert” service for their “fancy” garments at our current price levels.

 Of course, what we won’t tell them is that, apart from the price and the packaging, there’s no real difference in quality between our “everyday” and our “expert” service.
 And we’ll gain by charging a premium price for what is essentially an “everyday” garment dressed up with fancy packaging.

 And, for their “most fancy” garments, we’ll tell our customers that we’re now offering a “new” service - we’ll call this our “couture” service - that’s a cut above our “expert” service - a service where everything is “cleaned by our best cleaner” and “pressed by our best presser.”

 Of course, what we won’t tell them is that, apart from the price and the packaging, there’s no real difference in quality between our “everyday” service, our “expert” service and our “couture” service.
 And we’ll gain by charging a premium price for what is essentially an “everyday” or “expert” garment dressed up with fancier packaging than our “expert” service.

 It follows that when you question these cleaners about each of their 3 levels of “product quality” and the detailed processes that produces each of those 3 levels of product quality, they have no choice but to misrepresent what they do and what they don’t do.

 What they’re overlooking, of course, is that clients with a significant investment in their wardrobe tend to be quite savvy and aren’t easily fooled.
-These clients know that glitz and premium packaging has it’s place: as a complement to true quality cleaning, never as a substitute for true quality cleaning.
+These clients know that glitz and premium packaging has it’s place: as a complement to true quality cleaning.
+But never as a substitute for true quality cleaning.

-It’s the equivalent of putting lipstick on a pig.
+Putting it bluntly, it’s the equivalent of putting lipstick on a pig.